 Laravel Passport

 Laravel Passport functions the same as Sanctum.
-However, the biggest difference is that Passport makes use of OAuth protocol.
+However, the biggest difference is that Passport makes use of the OAuth protocol.
 Thus, the app will need to grant access before API calls can be made.
 Think about "Login With Facebook" or "Connect to GitHub", these are examples of OAuth.

 Laravel Passport provides a way for users to obtain an API key by connecting their app to your app.
 Once the connection is successful, an API key will be given for the connection.